BALATONIZER:

 grab a copy for the third track alone.

-album has good sound with strong song writing and just enough hooks and
+album has a good scooped sound with strong song writing and just enough

 riffs to make listening to it enjoyable.
 A good mixture of slow and